Homebrew/homebrew-cask/HACKING.md

 But you don't always have to squash -- it is fine for a pull request to contain multiple commits when there is a logical reason for the separation.

+### Commit Messages

+The first line of a commit message (the summary line) is like the subject line of an email.
+(See [CONTRIBUTING.md](CONTRIBUTING.md#commit-messages)).
+A short but complete summary line helps the maintainers respond to your pull request more quickly.

 # <3 THANK YOU! <3